iganari/package-gcp/kubernetes/wordpress/with-cloudsql/README.md

-# GKE 上に Cloud SQL を使用した WordPress を作成する
+# Create WordPress with Cloud SQL on GKE

 ## Goal